AhzamBardai/KVP-testing-script/README.md

 - You can now copy that object and put it in the `data()` function in the vue file and you will see the changes you made in the vue dev tools under the data compartment of the current vue you are testing

 ## After running script (Bugs)
-- This script currently will not seperate ternary statements
-- This dcript returns an object whose values are strings with double quotes, which have to be manually removed before intended use
+- This script returns an object whose values are strings with double quotes, which have to be manually removed before intended use.
+The interpolated variable are not yet in string which will have to be manually put in strings before using.

 ## Issues and Pull Requests
 Any help on this will be most appreciated as I am quite new to automating tasks, pull requests are the best way for any changes and reach out through the isues tab.